gabrielqmatos88/DesignPatterns/README.md

 Patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.
 Object-oriented design patterns typically show relationships and interactions between classes or objects, without specifying the final application classes or objects that are involved.
 Patterns that imply object-orientation or more generally mutable state, are not as applicable in functional programming languages.

+In an interview in 2005, Erich Gamma explained:

+* I think patterns as a whole can help people learn object-oriented thinking: how you can leverage polymorphism, design for composition, delegation, balance responsibilities, and provide pluggable behavior.
+Patterns go beyond applying objects to some graphical shape example, with a shape class hierarchy and some polymorphic draw method.
+You really learn about polymorphism when you've understood the patterns.
+So patterns are good for learning OO and design in general.

+Design patterns were originally grouped into the categories: creational patterns, structural patterns, and behavioral patterns, and described using the concepts of delegation, aggregation, and consultation.
+For further background on object-oriented design, see coupling and cohesion, inheritance, interface, and polymorphism.
+Another classification has also introduced the notion of architectural design pattern that may be applied at the architecture level of the software such as the Model–View–Controller pattern.

 Thanks
 ------